Technology Tales

 Speaking of zooming and focussing, the controls work well and smoothly without being at all loose.
 The AF setting gets used to lock the focus and the zoom can be locked at the wide end so that the lens doesn't get into the habit of zooming under the influence of gravity, not a bad thing.
 For future lens purchases, I might be more inclined to ask about compatibility next time around (I may have been spoiled by the Canons that I used to use) but I remain content for now.

-All in all, it feels like a quality item and it’s a pity that Pentax saw fit to make the changes that they made, or that Sigma didn’t seem to have kept up with them.
-Saying that, my photographic subjects usually don’t run off so being slowed down is no bad thing at all, especially if it makes me create better photos.
+All in all, it feels like a quality item, so it's a pity that Pentax saw fit to make the changes that they made, or that Sigma didn't seem to have kept up with them.
+Saying that, my photographic subjects usually don't run off so being slowed down is no bad thing at all, especially if it makes me create better photos.

 On Photoshop Elements 7